 The land of Buddha and living goddess Kumari

 Traveling to Nepal is not just for escaping the mundane lifestyle.
 Who doesn’t want to take pride in seeing the land of Buddha and living goddess Kumari apart from climbing the world's highest peak?
 Lumbini, listed in the UNESCO World Heritage sites, is the birthplace of Lord Buddha and many tourists flock around the place to witness this pilgrimage site.
-Nepal is a place of great Buddhist master "Padmasambhava," also called Guru Rinpoche.
-The most famous monasteries in Nepal are Tengboche monastery in the Everest region, Thrangu Tashi Yangtse Monastery in Namobuddha,
+Nepal is a place of the great Buddhist master "Padmasambhava," also called Guru Rinpoche.
+The most famous monasteries in Nepal are Tengboche Monastery in the Everest region, Thrangu Tashi Yangtse Monastery in Namobuddha,

 The living goddess Kumari is part of the culture in Nepal.
 The famous "Indra Jatra" festival is when the living goddess Kumari is carried out in a giant chariot.